AB 988 - THE MILES HALL LIFELINE ACT

 Contact your State Representatives

 Contact your Representatives to let them know why you support AB 988.
 State your name and address and identify yourself as the legislator’s constituent.
-Briefly state you are calling in support of AB 988.
+Briefly state you are calling in support of AB 988 and state why.
 Have your thoughts organized in advance to help you to keep the call brief and to the point.
 It is also very helpful to share how the issue affects you personally.

 Bill History - Active Bill in Committee Process